Rob & Fab: Career

 Their first and only album, Rob & Fab, was financed by Joss subsidiary Taj Records in 1992 and released under the Joss Entertainment label in 1993.
 A single, "We Can Get It On", was made available for radio play to promote the album and was eventually performed on The Arsenio Hall Show, but it was not commercially successful.
 Additionally, due to financial constraints and subsequent lack of promotion, the album was distributed only in the United States, the market that had become the most critical of Milli Vanilli.
 "We Can Get It On" failed to chart.
 The album only sold 2,000 copies.

-Over the next two years, the relationship between Pilatus and Morvan soured; the pair eventually stopped speaking to each other.
+Over the next two years Pilatus and Morvan drifted apart.
 Taj Records went out of business shortly thereafter.
 Rob & Fab would be the final work by Pilatus prior to his death in 1998.
 A Milli Vanilli comeback album featuring Pilatus and Morvan, Back and in Attack, was recorded in 1997 but remains unreleased.

 Morvan pursued a solo career, releasing his first album, Love Revolution, in 2003.